 - Ultrasound elastography of tendons and soft tissues' and 'infra-red thermal imaging

-Contact: A/Prof Michal Schneider (Michal.firstname.lastname@example.org)
+Contact: Prof. Michal Schneider (Michal.firstname.lastname@example.org)

 Education and Professional Practice